fastlane/fastlane/fastlane/docs/Plugins.md

 #### Multiple actions in one plugin

 Let's assume you work on a `fastlane` plugin for project management software.
 You could call it `fastlane-plugin-pm` and it may contain any number of actions and helpers, just add them to your `actions` folder.
+Make sure to mention the available actions in your plugin's `README.md`.